cea-hpc/modules/INSTALL.rst

 achieve a specific setup, some additional steps may be required:

-4. In case the configuration you expect cannot be achieved through the ``initrc`` configuration file, you may review and tune the initialization scripts.
+4. In case the configuration you expect cannot be achieved through the :file:`initrc` configuration file, you may review and tune the initialization scripts.
 These files are located in the directory designated by the :instopt:`--initdir` option.
-Beware that these scripts could be overwritten when upgrading to a newer version of Modules, so configuration should be done through the ``initrc`` file as far as possible.
+Beware that these scripts could be overwritten when upgrading to a newer version of Modules, so configuration should be done through the :file:`initrc` file as far as possible.

 5. If you want to alter the way the :file:`modulecmd.tcl` script operates, the :file:`siteconfig.tcl` script may be used.
 This Tcl file is located in the